 Nobody gets tooth decay overnight.
-It’s a gradual process, a wearing away of enamel until damage is done.
+It’s a gradual process—a wearing away of enamel until damage is done.
 For the uninitiated, the first signs might not be apparent.
-In kids, the problem begins with white, chalky marks that form around the gum line.
-Over time, they can turn into soft, brown spots that slowly creeps towards the chewing area.
+However, the problem often begins with white, chalky marks that form around the gum line.
+Over time, they can turn into soft, brown spots that slowly creep towards the chewing area.
 And without proper intervention, they can lead to a bevy of complications, which include gum disease, infection disease, and the like.
 How, then, can you stop tooth decay from spreading?
 And how do you prevent tooth decay in the first place?

 But how, exactly?
 Here’s what you can do to prevent tooth decay:

 Of course, there are ways to make your tooth-brushing habit all the more powerful.
 In this case, it’s flossing before you brush.
 Sometimes, bacteria and food can build up between your teeth.
 And these crevices are hard to reach with a toothbrush.
 By flossing before you brush, you loosen up this icky build-up, making it easier to remove once you brush.

 When your oral bacteria overrun your teeth, you’re more likely to get tooth decay.
 S. mutans—the bacteria which primarily drive tooth decay—isn’t so good at colonizing teeth surfaces on its own.
 There must be enough sugar for it to feed on to make it potent.
 When you brush your teeth regularly, two things happen.
 For one, you scrub away the bacterial build-up from your teeth, which delays S. mutans’ progress.
 Secondly, you help clean away any lingering sugars that can fuel it.

 Moral of the story?
 Brush your teeth twice a day, especially after you eat.